MicrosoftDocs/azure-aks-docs/articles/aks/stateful-workloads-framework.md

 A *stateful workload* is an application that uses persistent data storage to preserve state across multiple instances.
 In a stateful application, the server monitors each client session and maintains data, such as user preferences or session history, between requests.
 This configuration allows you to return to the application and continue where you left off.
 Using a stateful approach can provide considerable efficiency, particularly in scenarios that require high performance, near real-time processing, or stream-based systems.

 While stateful workloads offer many benefits, they also present certain challenges.
 For example, stateful workloads might introduce complex processing patterns that can lead to increased overhead and performance costs.
-Because of this, it's important that you understand and consider the specific needs of your application to help determine the right balance between statefulness and statelessness.
+It's important that you understand and consider the specific needs of your application to help determine the right balance between statefulness and statelessness.

 ## Kubernetes stateful framework foundation stack

 The Kubernetes stateful framework begins with a common foundation stack.
-In this case, we use the *KATE* stack, a popular, standardized stack used for many infrastructure projects.
-The *KATE* stack leverages the the following open-source tools:
+In this case, we use the *KATE* (Kubernetes, ArgoCD, Terraform, and External Secrets Operator) stack, a popular, standardized stack used for many infrastructure projects.
+The *KATE* stack uses the following open-source tools:

 * [Kubernetes][kubernetes]
 * [ArgoCD][argo-cd]